Nuclear lamins, laminopathies & adipose tissue regulation

 The nuclear envelope regulates gene expression by interacting with chromatin.
-It consists of a double nuclear membrane, nuclear pores and the nuclear lamina, a meshwork of A-type lamins (LMNA, LMNC) and B-type lamins (LMNB1, LMNB2).
-Mutations in LMNA cause laminopathies, which include muscle dystrophies and lipodystrophies.
-Familial partial lipodystrophy of Dunnigan type (FPLD2), caused by the LMNA p.R482W mutation, affects adipose tissue in a fat depot-specific manner and leads to metabolic disorders.
+It consists of a double nuclear membrane, nuclear pores and the nuclear lamina, a meshwork of A-type lamins (LMNA/C) and B-type lamins (LMNB1, LMNB2).
+Mutations in LMNA cause laminopathies, including lipodystrophies.
+Familial partial lipodystrophy of Dunnigan type (FPLD2), caused by the host-spot LMNA p.R482W mutation, affects adipose tissue in a fat depot-specific manner and leads to severe metabolic disorders.

-- Characterization of relationships between nuclear lamin-chromatin interactions and 3D genome folding during differentiation in health and disease
+- Determinants of nuclear lamin-chromatin interactions and spatial chromatin postioning during adipogenic differentiation

-- Lipodystrophic LMNA mutation deregulates epigenetic and spatial conformation of anti-adipogenic MIR335 locus, leading to miR-335 overexpression and impairement of adipogenic differentiation (Oldenburg et al. 2017 J Cell Biol 216, 2731-43)
+- Lipodystrophic LMNA mutation deregulates epigenetic and spatial conformation of anti-adipogenic MIR335 locus, leading to impairement of adipose differentiation (Oldenburg et al. 2017 J Cell Biol 216, 2731-2743)

-- Lipodystrophic LMNA mutation alters LADs and radial positioning of loci in patient cells (Paulsen et al. 2017 Genome Biol 18, 21)
+- Lipodystrophic LMNA mutation alters radial positioning of loci in patient cells (Paulsen et al. 2017 Genome Biol 18, 21)

-- Patterning of LMNA LADs by domains of H2B modified by the nutrient-sensing post-translational modification N-acetylglucosamine (H2B-S112GlcNAc), linking radial gene positioning to cellular metabolic state (Rønningen, Shah et al 2015 Genome Res 25, 1825-1835)
+- Patterning of LMNA LADs by domains of H2B modified by the nutrient-sensing modification N-acetylglucosamine (H2B-S112GlcNAc), linking radial chromatin positioning to cell metabolism (Rønningen et al 2015 Genome Res 25, 1825-1835)

-- Fragile X-related protein 1 (FXR1) is a new LMNA binding partner; its deregulation by a lipodystrophic LMNA mutation leads to induction of myogenic gene expression in pre-adipocytes (Oldenburg et al 2014 Hum Mol Genet 23, 1151-1162)
+- Deregeulation of Fragile X-related protein 1 by a lipodystrophic LMNA mutation leads to induction of myogenic gene expression in pre-adipocytes (Oldenburg et al 2014 Hum Mol Genet 23, 1151-1162)